Laurenx618/Data-Science-S23/challenges/c03-stang-assignment.md

 Note that the “amount of material” would vary with the thickness of a tested plate.
 Does the following graph support or contradict the claim that “elasticity `E` is an intensive material property.”
 Why or why not?
 Is this evidence *conclusive* one way or another?
 Why or why not?
+- The following graph contradicts with the claim that “elasticity E is an intensive material property,” because the elasticity of the material increases as the amount of it increases.
+- This evidence is not conclusive, because the total number of test being done for the experiment is not sufficient to make the conclusion significant enough.

 ``` r
 ## NOTE: No need to change; run this chunk